Back to Louisiana

 Mandatory Minimum Sentence for Aggravated Flight from a Law Enforcement Officer

-This bill imposes a mandatory minimum sentence of two years without parole, probation, or suspension of sentence for aggravated flight from an officer that results in serious bodily injury.
+This act imposes a mandatory minimum sentence of two years at hard labor without parole, probation, or suspension of sentence for aggravated flight from an officer that results in serious bodily injury.

 What This Bill Does

-• Requires anyone who commits aggravated flight from an officer resulting in serious bodily injury to be imprisoned at hard labor for a minimum of two years and up to fifteen years.
+• Requires anyone who commits aggravated flight from an officer resulting in serious bodily injury to be imprisoned for at least two years and up to fifteen years, with no chance of parole, probation, or suspended sentence.

-• Allows fines of up to $2,000 for committing this offense.
+• Allows a fine of up to $2,000 for those convicted under this law.

-• Requires insurance proceeds related to the defendant's crime to be seized under certain conditions.
+• Requires that insurance proceeds related to the crime must be seized if they are received by the defendant or their representatives.

 Who It Names or Affects